iarabcd/web_brat/README.md

 # web_brat
-fanmade site for queen charli xcx. also my first time making a site
+fanmade site made for queen charli xcx. also my first time making a site. remembered some stuff about coding and also learned about making websites, expecially about layout and links.